rajewsky-lab/spacemake/docs/quick-start.rst

 a pre-defined ``barcode_flavor`` in spacemake, where the ``cell_barcode`` comes from the first 14nt of Read1, and the ``UMI`` comes from nt 13-22 (remaining 9 nt).
 The other pre-defined ``barcode_flavor`` for Slide-seq is ``slide_seq_15bc``: here ``cell_barcode`` again comes from the first 14nt of Read1, but the ``UMI`` comes from nt 14-22 (remaining 8) of Read1.

-To see the values of these predefined variables checkout the :ref:`configuration:Configuration`.
+To see the values of these predefined variables checkout the :ref:`configuration <Configuration>` docs.

 **To add several slide_seq projects at once, follow** :ref:`the tutorial here <add-several-samples>`